Computing finite index congruences of finitely presented semigroups and monoids: Introduction

 The purpose of this paper is to provide general computational tools for computing the 1- and 2-sided congruences of a finite, or finitely presented, monoid.
-There are a number examples in the literature of such general algorithms; notable examples include~\cite{Freese2008aa} and \cite{Torpey2019aa}.
-Somewhat more recently is also~\cite{Araujo2022aa}, which describes an implementation of the algorithms from \cite{Freese2008aa}.
-The paper~\cite{Araujo2022aa} was part of the inspiration for the present paper, a subject we will say more about below.
+There are a number of examples in the literature of such general algorithms; notable examples include~\cite{Freese2008aa},~\cite{Torpey2019aa}, and~\cite{Araujo2022aa}, which describes an implementation of the algorithms from~\cite{Freese2008aa}.